-Content throughout the website and especially within the intranet portion of the Common Room is carefully monitored by the webmaster.
-If you feel there is an instance of copyright infringement anywhere on the Curtis website, please report your complaint using these specific instructions.
+If you feel there is an instance of copyright infringement anywhere on the Curtis website or Curtis Portal, please report your complaint using these specific instructions.
 Content will be removed immediately if and when instances of copyright infringement have occurred.

 When a user of the Curtis website purchases tickets or makes a donation, we must have the information necessary to process the transaction: name, address, telephone number, e-mail address, and, when applicable, credit card number.
-For reasons of security, no credit card information is shared with any third parties or stored permanently on our Web server.
-Curtis partners with a PCI-compliant vendor called Blackbaud to process all credit card transactions; read more to learn about its PCI compliance policies.
-If a user registers at our site but does not make a request or purchase, this same information is collected, with the exception of credit card information.
+For reasons of security, no credit card information is shared with any third parties or stored permanently on our servers.

 Curtis may release information if required to do so by law or in the good faith belief that it is necessary to comply with the law or legal process served on us or protect and defend our legitimate business interests, rights or property, or rights of our customers and patrons.